trufflesecurity/trufflehog/README.md

 # What is TruffleHog 🐽

-TruffleHog is the most powerful secrets **Discovery, Classification, Validation,** and **Analysis** engine.
+TruffleHog is the most powerful secrets **Discovery, Classification, Validation,** and **Analysis** tool.
 In this context secret refers to a credential a machine uses to authenticate itself to another machine.
 This includes API keys, database passwords, private encryption keys, and more...

 ## Discovery 🔍